Andrews2024/language-design-project/README.md

 # language-design-project
 WPI CS 536 project
 ### To Do:
-1) Perform research to better inform syntax
+1) Structure parsing program in pseudocode
-2) Continue designing syntax
+2) List out necessary parsers (to be put together)
-3) Write example code
+3) Create those parsers and put them together
-4) Write a parser to parse example code
+4) Start testing the parser on example code files